- Jewelry, like engagement rings, are covered up to $1,500 on your renters or homeowners insurance policy.

-Last year, one of our Lemonaders flew to London with an engagement ring in his backpack and a plan to propose to his girlfriend there.
-But the weekend quickly turned disastrous when the bag was stolen from her apartment – before he got the chance to pop the question.
+Last year, one of our Lemonaders flew to London with an engagement ring in his backpack and a plan to propose to his girlfriend.
+But the weekend quickly turned disastrous when the bag was stolen—before he even got the chance to pop the question.

-He had a renters insurance policy, but was in his girlfriend’s apartment thousands of miles away from his home.
+Luckily, this romantic Lemonader had a renters insurance policy… but the theft occurred thousands of miles from home.
 The ring was covered under his name, but it was for her.

 Spoiler alert: His claim was approved, but it’s totally understandable if you didn’t see that coming.
 Insuring an engagement ring can be confusing, and there are tons of questions you should be asking when shopping for coverage.